 An Introduction to Plane Spotting from a Malaga Spotter

-What on earth are plane spotting and plane spotters?
+What on earth is plane spotting and who are plane spotters?
 Here are a couple of definitions to help you out.

 Plane spotting: watching airplanes

 Plane spotters: plane watchers or photographers, commonly known in Spanish aeronautical circles as “aerotrastornados” (in English, the equivalent might be the “aero-crazy” or airplane-addicts).